David Beckham

 Beckham's professional club career began with Manchester United, where he made his first-team debut in 1992 at age 17.
-With United, he won the Premier League title six times, the FA Cup twice, and the UEFA Champions League in 1999.
-He then played four seasons with Real Madrid, winning the La Liga championship in his final season with the club.
-In July 2007, Beckham signed a five-year contract with Major League Soccer club LA Galaxy.
-While a Galaxy player, he spent two loan spells in Italy with AC Milan in 2009 and 2010.
-He was the first British footballer to play 100 UEFA Champions League games.
-He retired in May 2013 after a 20-year career, during which he won 19 major trophies.
+With United, he won the Premier League title six times, the FA Cup twice, the FA Charity Shield twice, the Intercontinental Cup, and the UEFA Champions League in 1999.
+He then played four seasons with Real Madrid, winning the La Liga title in his final season with the club.
+In July 2007, Beckham signed a five-year contract with Major League Soccer club LA Galaxy; it was widely cited as a historic transfer for football in America.
+While a Galaxy player, he spent two loan spells in Italy with AC Milan in 2009 and 2010, and became the first British footballer to play 100 Champions League games.
+He returned to Galaxy and won the MLS Cup in 2011 and 2012.
+Following a four-month stint at Paris Saint-Germain, he retired in May 2013 after a 20-year career.

-In international football, Beckham made his England debut on 1 September 1996 at the age of 21.
+In international football, Beckham made his England debut on 1 September 1996, at the age of 21.
 He was captain for six years, earning 58 caps during his tenure.
-He made 115 career appearances in total, appearing at three FIFA World Cup tournaments, in 1998, 2002 and 2006, and two UEFA European Championship tournaments, in 2000 and 2004.
-He held the England appearance record for an outfield player until 2016.
+He made 115 career appearances in total, appearing at three FIFA World Cups in 1998, 2002 and 2006 as well as two UEFA European Championships in 2000 and 2004.
+Beckham held the England appearance record for an outfield player until 2016.

-A global ambassador of football, Beckham is considered to be a British cultural icon.
-He was runner-up in the Ballon d'Or in 1999, twice runner-up for FIFA World Player of the Year (1999 and 2001) and in 2004 was named by Pelé in the FIFA 100 list of the world's greatest living players.
-He was inducted into the English Football Hall of Fame in 2008 and the Premier League Hall of Fame in 2021.
-He has been a UNICEF UK ambassador since 2005, and in 2015 he launched 7: The David Beckham UNICEF Fund.
+A global ambassador of football, Beckham is considered a British cultural icon.
+He has been in a well publicised marriage to Victoria Beckham since 1999 and was consistently ranked among the highest earners in football, in 2013 being listed as the highest-paid player in the world having earned over US$50 million in the previous twelve months.
+Beckham was runner-up in the Ballon d'Or in 1999, twice runner-up for FIFA World Player of the Year (1999 and 2001) and in 2004 was named by Pelé in the FIFA 100 list of the world's greatest living players.
+He was inducted into the English Football Hall of Fame in 2008, and the Premier League Hall of Fame in 2021.
+He has been a UNICEF ambassador since 2005, and in 2015 he launched 7: The David Beckham UNICEF Fund.
+In 2014, MLS announced that Beckham and a group of investors would own Inter Miami, which began playing in 2020.

-Beckham has consistently ranked among the highest earners in football, and in 2013 was listed as the highest-paid player in the world, having earned over $50 million in the previous 12 months.
-He has been married to Victoria Beckham since 1999 and they have four children.
-In 2014, MLS announced that Beckham and a group of investors would own Inter Miami CF, which began play in 2020.